ryan-kwon/Visual-Sorting-Algorithm/README.md

 # Visual-Sorting-Algorithm
 Used matplotlib<br />

-Make sure you have:<br />
+Make sure you have: matplotlib
-matplotlib.pyplot<br />
-matplotlib.animation